JeroenED/Webcron/README.md

 Webcron management is an easy-to-use interface to manage cronjobs running on a publicly available http-location.

-## Status update
-Rewrite is currently beta-quality.
-Production-use is possible, but use with caution.
-Personally, I'm using it myself already in a production-like environment.

 ### Known bugs
 * Datepicker ([Tempus dominus v6](https://getdatepicker.com/)) is currently alpha-quality software.
 Altough [the dev states it is usable](https://jonathanpeterson.com/posts/state-of-my-datetime-picker-part-2.html)